icipe-official/vectoratlas-software-code/docs/architecture/description/02-architecture-context.md

 **NGOs and malaria response units**: Groups who want to visualise the current data and use it to inform their strategies for malaria responses.

+**Admins and reviewers**: Users with the ability to review uploaded data before being published as well as system admins managing the site.

 ## Associated systems

 Currently the data is manually curated but in future we may want to automatically synchronise data with external systems like MosquitoDB, IR Mapper or VectorBase.